Patiala State: Founding and territorial evolution

-Maharaja Sahib Singh (the first ruler to hold the title of Maharaja), expanded the kingdom further.
-Patiala State, which initially had recognized the suzerainty of the Sikh Empire to its north, became a British protectorate in 1809 via treaty in-order to protect itself from annexation by Ranjit Singh.
+Maharaja Sahib Singh (the first ruler to hold the title of Maharaja), expanded the kingdom further, but he was also aware of the expanding Sikh Empire of Lahore.
+Therefore, he became an ally of the British East India Company.
+Patiala State, which initially had recognized the suzerainty of the Sikh Empire to its north, became a British protectorate in 1809 via treaty in-order to protect itself from annexation by Ranjit Singh, with the Sikh Empire and East India Company signing the 1809 Treaty of Amritsar.
+Seventy other principalities signed treaties with the British around this time after Patiala.
+The treaty effectively made Patiala and the cis-Sutlej region a buffer area between the Sikh Empire and the East India Company.
+Despite signing a treaty with the British, the Patiala rulers maintained internal autonomy.

 Map created by the British East India Company of the Malwa region of Punjab showing the various polities, borders, and settlements of the area, ca.1829–1835.
 The state of Patiala dwarfed other cis-Sutlej states in-size.

-The next major expansion of Patiala State's territory occurred during and after 1814, under Karam Singh.
+The next major expansion of Patiala State's territory occurred during and after 1814, under Karam Singh, the first Patiala ruler to be crowned under British suzerainty.
 For Karam Singh's support during the Anglo-Nepalese War, which took place between 1814 and 1816, the British Empire awarded him territory in the hill states, extending Patiala State's territory to areas in what is now Himachal Pradesh, including Shimla and Chail.
+Under Karam Singh, a number of reforms were introduced, such as ending petty disputes with other chiefs, increasing centralization such as via land revenue policy, and improving the power and independence of the treasury by reducing the influence of moneylenders.
+Another reform was that after 1829, the Diwans of Patiala began recording state revenue records in Persian rather than Landa script, as had been the case.
+Furthermore, there was a patronage of the arts under Karam Singh.
 After the First Anglo-Sikh war, which took place between 1845 and 1846, the state expanded again when, in return for its support during the war, the British Empire confiscated land from Nabha State and rewarded it to Patiala State.

 After 1857 and during the rule of Narinder Singh, Patiala State's territory was expanded for the final time.
 Narinder Singh's services and the support to the British Empire resulted in Patiala State gaining sovereign rights in the Narunal division of Jhajjar, in modern Haryana, and he purchased the taluka of Khamanu.
 Narinder Singh was also granted administrative jurisdiction over Bhadaur and the annual revenue from the area.

-Administration

-During the mid-nineteenth century, Mir Imdad Ali served as a senior state officer (*Diwan*) of Patiala State under Maharaja Narinder Singh (1845 – 1862) and Maharaja Mahendra Singh (1862 – 1876).

-He was the son of Mir Zulfikar Ali, who had entered Patiala service under Maharaja Sahib Singh, and the father of Mir Tafazzal Hussain Chief Justice of Patiala, after whom the locality Tafazalpura was later named.